 - $1,578 for $10 million in coverage if the household also has 2 more homes, 2 more cars, a boat under 26 feet and a driver who is under 25.

 When you decide to start getting umbrella insurance quotes, be ready to answer the following questions:

 One important factor to consider is your net worth.
 High net worth individuals are more at risk for large lawsuits.
 However, many of these individuals do not have sufficient liability coverage.
-Additionally, if you have a high-risk lifestyle, you may also be more suceptible to lawsuits, so it's important to consider these factors when deciding how much coverage to purchase.
+Additionally, if you have a high-risk lifestyle, you may also be more susceptible to lawsuits, so it's important to consider these factors when deciding how much coverage to purchase.

 When searching for an umbrella insurance policy to keep you and your loved ones safe from liability claims, it's important to have a professional by your side who understands your risks and way of life.
-A Trusted Choice® agent is always available to help you find coverage, answer questions, or even help you file a claim.
+A TrustedChoice.com independent agent is always available to help you find coverage, answer questions or even help you file a claim.

 ©2023, Consumer Agent Portal, LLC.
 All rights reserved.